 For this reason I think November is a great time of year to remind ourselves of this important lesson.
 What’s more, I think it is the best start to our holiday season.

 Begin to create a pattern of living thankful so that as we approach Christmas we aren’t consumed with what we want more than we are with celebrating Christ’s birth.

-Our November 30 Day Prayer Challenge is for Thanksgiving.
+You can also get this 30 Day Prayer Challenge for Thanksgiving.
 I have found 30 verses that talk about thanksgiving or praise (which is often just another word for thankful), to remind ourselves to be thankful always.

 As with all of our prayer challenges, you can use the 30 Day Prayer Challenge for Thanksgiving all year long!